vdaas/vald/docs/overview/component/agent.md

 ### Sidecar

-`Sidecar` saves the index metadata file to external storage like Amazon S3, Google Cloud Storage.
+`Sidecar` saves the index metadata file to external storage like Amazon S3 or Google Cloud Storage.

-The main functions are backup and restore.
+The main functions are:

 - Backup
-  - When the index metadata files are created, `Sidecar` hooks to request to save these to the external storage.
+  - When `Agent Core` completes creating the index metadata files, `Sidecar` hooks to store these to the external storage.

 <img src="../../../assets/docs/overview/component/agent/sidecar_backup.png" />

 - Restore
-  - When the Vald Agent Pod is rebooting, the index structure is restored using external backup files.
+  - When the Vald Agent Pod reboots, the index structure is restored using external backup files.

 <img src="../../../assets/docs/overview/component/agent/sidecar_restore.png" />